Johnnie Cochran: Clients

 Before the Simpson case, Cochran had achieved a reputation as a "go-to" lawyer for the rich, as well as a successful advocate for minorities in police brutality and civil rights cases.
-However, the controversial and dramatic Simpson trial made Cochran more widely known, generating a more polarized perception about him.
+But the controversial and dramatic Simpson trial made Cochran more widely known, generating a more polarized perception of him.

-Cochran had often liked to say that he worked "not only for the OJs, but also the No Js".
+Cochran liked to say that he worked "not only for the OJs, but also the No Js".
 In other words, he enjoyed defending or suing in the name of those who did not have fame or wealth.
-Cochran believed that his "most glorious" moment as a lawyer occurred when he won the freedom of Geronimo Pratt.
+Cochran believed his "most glorious" moment as a lawyer was when he won the freedom of Geronimo Pratt.
 Cochran said he considered Pratt's release "the happiest day" of his legal practice.
 In the words of Harvard Law School professor Charles Ogletree, Cochran "was willing to fight for the underdog."
-Rev. Jesse Jackson believed Cochran was the "people's lawyer."
-Magic Johnson proclaimed Cochran was known "...for representing O. J. and Michael, but he was bigger and better than that".
+Jesse Jackson called Cochran the "people's lawyer."
+Magic Johnson said Cochran was known "for representing O. J. and Michael [Jackson], but he was bigger and better than that".

 O. J. Simpson

+In October 1995, after a public trial that lasted nearly nine months and presented both circumstantial and physical evidence that Simpson had killed both victims, Simpson was controversially acquitted.
 During closing arguments in the Simpson trial, Cochran uttered the now famous phrase, "If it doesn't fit, you must acquit."
-He used the phrase, which had been devised by fellow defense team member Gerald Uelmen, as a way to try to persuade the jury that Simpson could not have murdered Nicole Brown Simpson nor Ron Goldman.
-In a dramatic scene, Simpson appeared to have difficulty getting the glove on; stained with blood of both victims and Simpson, it had been found at the crime scene.
+He used the phrase, which had been devised by fellow defense team member Gerald Uelmen, as a way to persuade the jury that Simpson could not have murdered Nicole Brown Simpson nor Ron Goldman.
+In a dramatic scene, Simpson appeared to have difficulty getting the glove on; stained with the blood of both victims and Simpson, it had been found at the crime scene.

-Cochran did not represent Simpson in the subsequent civil trial and Simpson was found liable for the deaths.
+Cochran did not represent Simpson in the subsequent civil trial, in which Simpson was found liable for the deaths.
 Cochran was criticized during the criminal trial by pundits, as well as by prosecutor Christopher Darden, for suggesting that the police were trying to frame Simpson because they were racist.
 During the trial, Cochran successfully convinced the jury that the prosecution did not prove Simpson was guilty beyond a reasonable doubt and that the police planted evidence against him.